Life after reliable energy

 Those who can will try to escape the cities.
 The cities will die and the rest of the world will adapt.

 Did you see the Mad Max movies?
-If you liked them as I did, you won’t need to watch a movie anymore.
+If you like them as I did, you won’t need to watch a movie anymore.
 You will live Mad Max every day for the rest of your shorter life.

 You will say that I am overdoing it.
 You will say that there is no way it will be getting this bad.